Quick Answer

 | POS (Point of Service) | Yes | Yes (higher cost) | $521 | No |

-Premium figures are national averages for ACA marketplace silver-tier plans as of 2026, sourced from KFF’s 2026 Marketplace Premium Analysis.
+Premium figures are national averages for ACA marketplace silver-tier plans, sourced from KFF’s 2026 Marketplace Premium Analysis.
 Individual results will differ based on age, location, and tobacco use.

 2. What does your policy cover or not cover?
-Although many health insurance companies may offer coverage for physical therapy, there are some that may only cover therapy while in the hospital, known as “inpatient therapy”.
-You may discover that your employer does not provide pharmacy coverage.
-Most plans do offer prescription coverage, but there are some examples in which certain medications may not be covered.
-Under the Affordable Care Act (ACA), insurers are required to cover ten categories of essential health benefits — including prescription drugs, mental health services, and preventive care — as defined by the Centers for Medicare and Medicaid Services (CMS).
+Coverage details matter far more than most buyers expect.
+Some health insurance plans cover physical therapy only while you are hospitalized (inpatient therapy), leaving you to pay out of pocket for outpatient rehabilitation.
+Your employer’s plan may not include pharmacy coverage at all, and even plans that do cover prescriptions maintain a drug formulary, a tiered list that determines which medications are covered and at what cost.
+Under the Affordable Care Act (ACA), insurers are required to cover ten categories of essential health benefits, including prescription drugs, mental health services, and preventive care, as defined by the Centers for Medicare and Medicaid Services (CMS).
 However, specific drug formularies still vary by plan, and certain specialty medications may require prior authorization or step therapy before coverage is approved.
-There are some policies that choose not to cover inhalers for asthma.
-They may charge anywhere from $50–$70 because it’s not something that every single individual on earth may not need.
-Therefore, it’s important to look for a plan that covers inhalers if that is important for you.
+Some plans, for example, do not cover inhalers for asthma as a standard benefit, instead charging $50–$70 per inhaler because the insurer classifies the medication as non-universal.
+If you rely on any specific drug or device, verify its coverage before you enroll.
 The U.S. Department of Health and Human Services (HHS) provides a summary of what ACA-compliant plans must cover, which is a useful baseline when comparing policies.

-People are often surprised to learn that even within ACA-compliant plans, the drug formulary can vary dramatically.
-A medication covered at a low copay under one plan may require full out-of-pocket payment under another.
-Always check the plan’s formulary — ideally before open enrollment closes,
+The Kaiser Family Foundation’s 2025 Employer Health Benefits Survey notes that even within ACA-compliant plans, drug formularies can vary dramatically, a medication covered at a low copay under one plan may require full out-of-pocket payment under another.
+Always check the plan’s formulary before open enrollment closes.

 3. How Much Does Your Plan Cost?
 Cost is an important aspect of your plan so that you can get health coverage while having an understanding of what you can afford.
-The plan has to make sense for you and your personal needs, but it also has to make sense from the aspect of what it costs.
+The plan has to make sense for your personal needs, and it also has to make sense for your budget.
 When evaluating total cost, look beyond the monthly premium and factor in the deductible (the amount you pay before insurance kicks in), copays, coinsurance, and the annual out-of-pocket maximum.
 For 2026, ACA-compliant plans cap out-of-pocket costs at $9,200 for individuals and $18,400 for families, according to CMS guidance.
-You should be able to afford the health insurance you purchase whether it is offered through your employer or not.
 Tools like the HealthCare.gov Plan Finder and resources published by the Consumer Financial Protection Bureau (CFPB) can help you model your total expected annual cost based on your anticipated healthcare usage.
-Go through the entire checklist of the coverage it offers, and if it offers you the coverage you need plus it makes sense within your budget, you can feel confident in your decision to move forward with the policy you choose.
+Go through the entire checklist of the coverage it offers, and if it covers what you need at a price you can sustain, you can feel confident moving forward.

 4. Can You Keep the Same Doctors?
-Once you have been seeing the same doctor for a specific condition it’s important that you are able to keep your doctor.
-Always research the plans to ensure that the doctors you currently see are a part of your plan’s provider network.
-When you change jobs and you get a new insurance card, you’ll discover that it’s a good idea to call the doctor’s office and ask them directly if they are covered under your plan.
-Large national insurers such as UnitedHealth Group, Anthem (Elevance Health), Aetna, Cigna, and Humana each maintain different provider networks, and a physician who is in-network under one carrier may be out-of-network under another — a difference that can result in substantially higher costs.
-The No Surprises Act, enforced by CMS and HHS as of 2022, provides some protection against unexpected out-of-network bills for emergency care, but it does not eliminate the need to verify your doctor’s network status before receiving non-emergency services.
-There are often practices with several doctors working together, but they may all not be on the insurance that you chose.
-Always double check with your doctor’s office first to ask if they do in fact accept your new insurance coverage.
+Once you have been seeing the same doctor for a specific condition, continuity matters.
+Always research the plans to ensure that the doctors you currently see are part of your plan’s provider network.
+A simple phone call to the doctor’s office, asking directly whether they accept your specific plan from your specific insurer, is more reliable than an online directory.
+Large national insurers such as UnitedHealth Group, Anthem (Elevance Health), Aetna, Cigna, and Humana each maintain different provider networks, and a physician who is in-network under one carrier may be out-of-network under another, a difference that can result in substantially higher costs.
+The No Surprises Act, enforced by CMS and HHS, provides some protection against unexpected out-of-network bills for emergency care, but it does not eliminate the need to verify your doctor’s network status before receiving non-emergency services.
+In group practices where several physicians share an office, not every doctor may be on the same insurance panels.
+Always confirm with the specific provider you see, not just the practice name.

 5. What is availing care, and how much will it cost you?
-There are several different aspects of healthcare policies, including those that are availing care.
-This means that it’s a type of healthcare that someone needs or will benefit from.
-There are so many reasons to cover availing care, meaning that it could be helpful or useful.
-Anything that a doctor may deem useful or beneficial for a patient to use will be recommended during an appointment.
-Once a test or type of therapy is ordered it is then sent to the insurance company to determine whether or they deem it necessary — a process formally known as prior authorization or utilization review.
+Availing care refers to treatment or services that a patient needs or would benefit from, anything a doctor deems useful or medically appropriate.
+Once a test or type of therapy is ordered, it is sent to the insurance company to determine whether they deem it necessary, a process formally known as prior authorization or utilization review.
 The American Medical Association (AMA) has documented growing concerns about prior authorization delays affecting patient care, with their 2025 survey finding that 93% of physicians reported care delays tied to prior authorization requirements.
-Sometimes, these issues may go before a board to be reviewed to ensure that they are medically necessary.
+In some cases, disputed requests go before a review board before a final determination is made.
 If your insurer denies a claim, you have the right to appeal under federal law, and the U.S. Department of Labor (DOL) outlines the appeals process for employer-sponsored plans.

-Getting health insurance quotes is important so that you know what to expect as you go into the future.
-You should have a clear path ahead knowing what type of coverage you have, what it includes, and how much it will cost you.
-As you research your new plan, you should know what it won’t cover so that you can set money aside for other medical expenses just in case you need them.
-It’s important that you are always prepared for what lies ahead so that you can feel better about your next step when it comes to getting your health insurance quotes.
-Ask questions, take notes, and always ask those you trust for advice as you move forward with finding the best policy for yourself.
+Getting health insurance quotes gives you a clear picture of what to expect in the months and years ahead.
+You should understand what type of coverage you have, what it includes, and how much it will cost.
+As you research your new plan, pay equal attention to what it won’t cover so you can set money aside for expenses that fall outside your benefits.
+Ask questions, take notes, and lean on people you trust as you work toward the best policy for your situation.

-Conducting your own online research is one of the best ways that you can be sure to get more information regarding how insurance works and how you can work it to your advantage.
-Resources from the National Association of Insurance Commissioners (NAIC) and the Benefits.gov federal portal are good starting points for comparing plan structures and understanding your rights as a policyholder.
-There are many things that you’ll need to know before you make your final decision.
+Online research is one of the most effective ways to build that knowledge base.
+Resources from the National Association of Insurance Commissioners (NAIC) and the Benefits.gov federal portal are solid starting points for comparing plan structures and understanding your rights as a policyholder.
+There are many things you’ll need to know before you make your final decision.

 Frequently Asked Questions